tashatsar/pytest-and-TDD-in-Python/README.md

   assert smth

 ```
-To launch only `test_1_about_feature_A` and `test_2_about_feature_A` run in command line `python -m pytest -m feature_a`.
-In case you have to run several tests by how they are marked, use `python -m pytest -m "feature_a or feature_b"` (for tests that are marked with at least one of decoratos) and `python -m pytest -m "feature_a or feature_b"`(for tests that are marked with both at the same time).
+To launch only `test_1_about_feature_A` and `test_2_about_feature_A` run in the command line `python -m pytest -m feature_a`.
+In case you have to run several tests by how they are marked, use `python -m pytest -m "feature_a or feature_b"` (for tests that are marked with at least one of decorators) and `python -m pytest -m "feature_a or feature_b"`(for tests that are marked with both at the same time).
 Those code markers can be described in the `pytest.ini` file.
-The description is higly recommended for better code readability.
+The description is highly recommended for better code readability.
 For example:
 ```
 [pytest]
 python_files = test_*